Video projector

-A video projector is an image projector that receives a video signal and projects the corresponding image on a projection screen using a lens system.
-Video projectors use a very bright ultra-high-performance lamp (a special mercury arc lamp), Xenon arc lamp, LED or solid state blue, RB, RGB or remote fiber optic RGB lasers to provide the illumination required to project the image, and most modern ones can correct any curves, blurriness, and other inconsistencies through manual settings.
-If a blue laser is used, a phosphor wheel is used to turn blue light into white light, which is also the case with white LEDs.
-(White LEDs do not use lasers.)
-A wheel is used in order to prolong the lifespan of the phosphor, as it is degraded by the heat generated by the laser diode.
-Remote fiber optic RGB laser racks can be placed far away from the projector, and several racks can be housed in a single, central room.
-Each projector can use up to two racks, and several monochrome lasers are mounted on each rack, the light of which is mixed and transmitted to the projector booth using optical fibers.
-Projectors using RB lasers use a blue laser with a phosphor wheel in conjunction with a conventional solid state red laser.
+A video projector is an image projector that receives a video signal and projects the corresponding image onto a projection screen using a lens system.
+Video projectors use a very bright ultra-high-performance lamp (a special mercury arc lamp), Xenon arc lamp, metal halide lamp, LED or solid state blue, RB, RGB or fiber-optic lasers to provide the illumination required to project the image.
+Most modern projectors can correct any curves, blurriness and other inconsistencies through manual settings.

-Video projectors are used for many applications such as conference room presentations, classroom training, home cinema, movie theaters and concerts, having mostly replaced overhead, slide and conventional film projectors.
+Video projectors are used for many applications such as conference room presentations, classroom training, home cinema, movie theaters, and concerts, having mostly replaced overhead, slide and conventional film projectors.
 In schools and other educational settings, they are sometimes connected to an interactive whiteboard.
 In the late 20th century, they became commonplace in home cinema.
 Although large LCD television screens became quite popular, video projectors are still common among many home theater enthusiasts.
+In some applications, video projectors have been replaced with large monitors or LED screens, or their replacement has been explored.